Oracle Database XE, APEX, ORDS, Tomcat and httpd on CentOS 7: all-in-one guide - part one

 The first part of the step-by-step all-in-one guide on how to install a full APEX environment on CentOS.
 It covers installation and configuration of the operating system for Oracle software and APEX in particular.

-In this chapter of the guide we will be covering the installation and configuration process of CentOS linux on our server (it could on-prem or VPS - doesn't matter).
-Then we will prepare our setup a bit for APEX and ORDS software.
+In this chapter of the guide we will be covering the installation and configuration process of CentOS Linux on our server (it could be on-prem or VPS - doesn't matter).
+Then we will prepare our setup a bit for Oracle software stack.

 Installation of CentOS Linux